orientechnologies/orientdb-docs/source/Automatic-Backup.md

 # Introduction

-Configure an automatic backup of databases.
+Configures an automatic backup/export of databases.
 This task is configured as a [Server handler](DB-Server.md#handlers).
 The task can be configured in easy way by changing parameters:
 * **enabled**: true to turn on, false (default) is turned off
 * **mode**: one of the following values (Since v2.2):
  * **FULL_BACKUP** (default), executes a full backup.
 Before v2.2 this was the only available option.
 This operation is blocking